Fihiz/42-my_libasm_begins/README.md

 * __In Intel syntax Assembly__, the destination is before the source (like : ```mov eax, 5```).
 The main difference between Intel and AT&T syntax is that Intel leaves the sizes of the instruction operands implicit, while AT&T makes them explicit, by appending suffixes to the instruction name (in Libasm project, we need to use Intel syntax).

 * __A calling convention__ governs how functions on a particular architecture and operating system interact.
 This includes rules about includes how function arguments are placed, where return values go, what registers functions may use, how they may allocate local variables, and so forth.

+* __A section/segment__ (from nasm official doc = "The SECTION directive (SEGMENT is an exactly equivalent synonym)") is a code section.
+For example, my section.text is the fixed area that stores my instruction codes.

 ## Need to remind some basics about computer memory